expo/expo/docs/pages/preview/eas-update/debug-updates.md

 ]
 ```

-If "update 2" turned out to be a bad update, we can re-publish update 1 with a command like this:
+If "update 2" turned out to be a bad update, we can re-publish "update 1" with a command like this:

 ```bash
 eas branch:publish [branch-name] --republish --group [update-group-id]